Codein-Labs/ibexa-seo-toolkit/docs/ANALYZERS.md

 The bundle uses a set of analyzers to analyze Rich Text Contents and Content Preview.

-An analyzer extends the `Codein\eZPlatformSeoToolkit\Analysis\AbstractAnalyzer` abstract class.
+An analyzer extends the `Codein\IbexaSeoToolkit\Analysis\AbstractAnalyzer` abstract class.

 From here, you have two main options:
 * Use the set of analyzers provided by the bundle.